 As soon as possible, but no later than two (2) weeks after closure of the election, the Nomination Manager shall inform the ccNSO Chair and the Candidates of the results of the election.
 The Nomination Manager will issue the results to all ccNSO members and publish them on the ccNSO website.

-The ccNSO Chair will then put the election results to a vote of the ccNSO Council.Nomination by the ccNSO Council
+The ccNSO Chair will then put the election results to a vote of the ccNSO Council.

+Termination of the Nomination Process

+If the Board-member nomination process is terminated, for whatever reason, the Council will initiate a new Nomination process by appointing the Nomination Manager and adopting a new Timeline.
+If it is expected that the new nomination process will not be completed at least six (6) months before the conclusion of the ICANN annual meeting at which the regular term for Seat 11 or 12 ends, the Chair of the ccNSO will inform ICANN’s General Counsel Office and the EC Administration accordingly within 2 business days after the Council decisions to appoint the Nomination Manger and adopt the new Timeline have become effective.

+Nomination by the ccNSO Council

 The ccNSO Council shall nominate the candidate for the seat becoming vacant at its first meeting following the written submission of the name of the successful candidate(s) or the final result of the election(s) to the Chair of the ccNSO.